mathhobbit/EditCalculateAndChart/README.md

 > "crvPlt","EF", "FE", "mod", "modInverse", "pow", "getNR", "dffEq"

   One can get a quick help by evaluating ?name.
+"Evaluating" means highliting "?name" with your mouse by holding left button and then either clicking the calculator button (the last icon) or holding "control" and then typing "m".
-For example,
+For example, evaluating

 "?sin"